TANF Case Management Program

 Department of Labor (DOL) contractors from the Jobs First Employment Services (JFES) program refer families for TANF CM services that focus on assessing families’ strengths, barriers, family-centered goal setting and barrier reduction.
 CCFSA TANF Case Managers work with families to develop and act upon individualized plans, helping them eliminate barriers and move towards self-sufficiency.
 They also connect families with community resources, services and opportunities.
 Families are eligible for services for 12 months.
 TFA clients referred to this program receive intensive support to meet the goals of their personal employability plan.
 They work with Case Managers to address barriers that may result in the sanctioning process.

 Safety Net (SN) / Non-Active TANF:

 This program provides intensive support to participants who have exhausted time limits of TFA and are not eligible for an extension.
 Families receive case management and care coordination services and may be eligible to receive basic needs payments.
 Clients may participate for up to twelve months.
-Referrals must be made by a DSS worker.

 Active TANF - Individual Performance Contract (AT-IPC)

 This program assists families who are at risk of losing cash benefits during their initial 21 months of cash assistance.
 AT-IPC provides intensive, short-term supports for families who are at risk of losing benefits due to non-compliance with JFES.
 This program helps families restore “good faith” status and helps them become eligible for and extension of cash benefits.